 Abortion in Lincoln, NE

-If your last period was more than 11 weeks and 0 days ago, read about our in-clinic abortion services below.
+If your last period was more than 11 weeks ago, read about our in-clinic abortion services below.

 Abortion pill (medication abortion) services are available by appointment only.

-You will need to follow up within 1-2 weeks to make sure your abortion is complete and that you are well.
+We'll follow up with you, if you'd like, within 1-2 weeks to make sure your abortion is complete and that you are well.
 In the unlikely event that you are still pregnant, you may need another dose of medication or to have an in-clinic abortion to end the pregnancy.

 In-clinic abortions are available by appointment only.